Adjustable Rate Mortgage

 An interest only loan works like a regular ARM loan, however, during the initial fixed rate period, only the interest on the principal is paid.
 During the interest-only period, the monthly payments will be lower as a result of only making interest payments rather than interest and principal payments.
 Once the IO period is over, the borrower starts to make principal and interest payments.
 These payments will be higher because the principal loan amount will start being paid down.

-In order to qualify for an interest-only loan, lenders often require more liquid assets, higher credit scores, and greater income security.
+In order to qualify for an interest-only loan, mortgage companies often require more liquid assets, higher credit scores, and greater income security.